-The hands-on, myo-structual bodywork, which is actually yoga-based bodywork, can be self-applied, applied by a family member or friend, or a by massage or bodywork therapist, or a yoga teacher / educator / therapist.
+The hands-on, myo-structural bodywork, which is actually yoga-based bodywork, can be self-applied, applied by a family member or friend, or a by massage or bodywork therapist, or a yoga teacher / educator / therapist.

 The manual technique is actually a more focused stretching of more specific muscle fibers from within the belly of the muscle, rather than with an external stretch, which pulls directly on the tendons of the muscle via moving the bones.

 When A Yoga Stretch Does NOT Release

 the Tension or Pain of C.E.M.&.N.T. . . .

 Individual Muscle Fiber Groups within any particular Muscle